-Ensure that all new PD students are provided with an induction programme at the start of their period of study and are strongly encouraged to attend Trust induction events (see section 3 below).
+Ensure that all new PD students are provided with, and are strongly encouraged to participate in an induction programme at the start of their period of study (see section 3 below).
 During the induction, or within the first three weeks of term, the Course Lead should discuss the details contained in this Code of Practice, the student handbook, and the Trust arrangements relating to them.
 Students should be given information about expectations and conventions regarding referencing and citations, and be advised about the University's policy on plagiarism and academic offences (.pdf).
 Students should be required to sign that they have read and understood the documentation.